-The Bank expects that it will elect to apply some of the expedients and exceptions provided in ASU 2020-04 relating to contract modifications, hedging relationships, and sales or transfers of held-to-maturity securities and it could apply the expedients and exceptions in ASU 2021-01 to additional derivative contracts in the future.
-However, the Bank has not yet determined the extent to which it will utilize these expedients and exceptions, nor the timing of when the expedients and exceptions will be elected and therefore the impact of the adoption of ASU 2020-04 and ASU 2021-01 on the Bank's financial condition and results of operations has not yet been determined.
+The Bank expects that it will apply some of the expedients and exceptions provided in ASU 2020-04 to other hedging relationships on or prior to July 1, 2023, and it could also apply the expedients and exceptions in ASU 2021-01 to additional derivative contracts.
+While a decision has not been made, the Bank may also elect to apply the expedients and exceptions provided in ASU 2020-04 relating to sales or transfers of held-to-maturity securities.